-Epidermal Growth Factor (EGF) is a potent growth factor that plays an important role in the regulation of cell growth, proliferation and differentiation.
+Epidermal Growth Factor (EGF) is a potent growth factor that plays an important role in the regulation of cell growth, proliferation, and differentiation.
 It stimulates the proliferation of various epidermal and epithelial cells.
-EGF has been shown to inhibit gastric secretion, promote colony formation of epidermal cells in culture and to be involved in wound healing.
+EGF has been shown to inhibit gastric secretion, promote colony formation of epidermal cells in culture, and be involved in wound healing.
 EGF is the prototype of a large family of EGF-like proteins, it signals through the c-erbB receptor.
-Recombinant human EGF is a globular protein with 3 intramolecular disulfide-bonds essential for biological activity.
+Recombinant human EGF is a globular protein with 3 intramolecular disulfide bonds essential for biological activity.
 Approximately 70% homology is found between human EGF and EGF isolated from other species.
-The relative positions of the cysteine residues is conserved.
+The relative positions of the cysteine residues are conserved.

 Produced in the endosperm tissue of barley grain (Hordeum vulgare).

 Always centrifuge the vial before opening.
 It is recommended to reconstitute the lyophilized protein in sterile phosphate-buffered saline to a concentration of no less than 100 µg/ml.
 For long-term storage of the reconstituted solution, it is recommended to add a carrier protein (0.1% HSA or BSA).

 The lyophilized protein, though stable at room temperature for a few weeks, is best stored at -20°C. Reconstituted protein should be used immediately or stored in working aliquots at -20°C. Avoid repeated freeze-thaw cycles.